nickjj/dotfiles/README.md

 check your `.wslconfig` file in your Windows user's directory and make sure `guiApplications=false` isn't set.

+*If you see `^M` characters when pasting into Neovim, that's a Windows line ending.
+That's because WSLg's clipboard feature doesn't seem to handle this automatically.
+If you paste with `CTRL+SHIFT+v` instead of `p` it'll be ok.
+I guess the Microsoft Terminal does extra processing to fix it for you.*

 Pay very close attention to the `c/Users/Nick/.wslconfig` file because it has values in there that you will very likely want to change before using it.
 [This commit